GabeSellsNJ/Integrated-Project-1-Python-EDA/README.md

 # Practicum-Project-4

+TITLE: CAR SALES ANALYSIS

 Introduction
 Within this project is a csv file containing over 50,0000 entries.
 Each entry contains various information regarding a car sale.
 In my analysis, I focused on price, odometer mileage, manufacturer, and condition.

 In the first part of my code, I pre-processed the data to fill in any missing data.
-Most importantly for my analysis, I remove any entries containing sales lower than a $1.00.
+Most importantly for my analysis, I remove any entries containing sales lower than a $1,000 and greater than $80,000.

 Data Anaylsis 1: Mileage Vs Price
 I simply chart (using a scatter plot) price vs mileage (odometer).
 I removed any outliers with mileage over 450,000 miles.